 \section{Introduction}

-A substantial body of work has shown that deep networks can be highly susceptible to adversarial attacks, in which minor changes to the input lead to incorrect, even bizarre classifications~\cite{nguyen2015deep,moosavi2016deepfool,su2019one,brendel2018adversarial,shamir2019simple}.
-Much of this work has considered $\ell_p$-norm adversarial examples, but there has also been recent interest in exploring adversarial models beyond bounded $\ell_p$-norm~\cite{brown2018unrestricted,engstrom2017rotation,gilmer2018motivating,xiao2018spatially,alaifari2018adef}.
-What these results have in common is that changes that either are imperceptible or should be irrelevant to the classification task can lead to drastically different network behavior.
+A substantial body of work has shown that deep networks can be highly susceptible to adversarial attacks, in which minor changes to the input lead to incorrect, even bizarre classifications~\citep{szegedy2014intriguing,moosavi2016deepfool,madry2018towards,su2019one,brendel2018adversarial}.
+Much of this work has considered bounded $\ell_p$-norm attacks, though many other forms of attack are considered as well \citep{brown2018unrestricted,engstrom2017rotation,gilmer2018motivating,xiao2018spatially,alaifari2018adef}.
+What these results have in common is that changes that either are imperceptible or should be irrelevant to the classification task can lead to drastically different network behaviors.

 One key reason\footnote{Additional explanations include the presence of brittle features that are human incomprehensible \citep{ilyas2019adversarial}, and the location of the classification boundary relative to the submanifold of sampled data \citep{tanay2016boundary}.} for this vulnerability to attacks is the non-Lipschitzness of typical neural networks: small but adversarial movements in the input space can produce large perturbations in the feature space \citep{yang2020closer,szegedy2014intriguing,goodfellow2014explaining}.
 This ability of an adversary to produce large movements in feature space appears to be at the heart of many of the successful attacks to date.
 If we assume that non-Lipschitzness is important for good performance on natural data, then it is crucial to understand to what extent this property makes a network intrinsically susceptible to attacks.